srijanshetty/nachos-syscalls/README.md

+#Caveat
+This repository is here for historical reasons.
+The author highly discourages plagiarism of any sorts.

 #SC_GetReg
 This is a straightforward system call, we just read the value of the register using the function machine::ReadRegister and then returned the value in register